A Business Owner's Guide to Accounting Methods

 What Is The Accrual Method of Accounting?

-The Accrual Method of Accounting is when a business records transactions done at the time they actually take place.
+The Accrual Method of Accounting is when a business records transactions done at the time they take place.
 Accrual accounting is set apart from Cash Accounting as it records revenues and expenses at the point of the actual transaction instead of when cash is exchanged from one party to the other.
 Therefore, when the company receives a bill or a transaction is done in the form of a credit, the records are updated.

 Let's look at a few examples to put things into perspective.